luigidisotto/poisson-solver/README.md

 ## Theory

-For further informations about basics and results, here you can find a copy of the [slides](seminar.pdf) I made for the University class on High Performance Scientific Computing @ University of Pisa.
+For further informations about basics and results, here you can find a copy of the [slides](seminar.pdf) I made for the High Performance Scientific Computing class @ University of Pisa.